 Dordogne even has a few charming secluded coves, far from the hustle and bustle of the most popular beach resorts where you can relax and go snorkelling in the most amazing turquoise waters.
 Culture vultures will appreciate the dozens of Roman ruins, medieval churches, country manors, small museums and art galleries scattered across the area.

 6. Entertain at yours

-Celebrations aren't off the table this summer in Dordogne.
+Celebrations aren't off the table this year in Dordogne.
 However, instead of booking a restaurant or a beach club, why not ask a catering company to bring the party to you?
 Private villas, apartments and boats make for great venues and Dordogne has an excellent selection of catering companies ranging from Michelin-starred private chefs to mobile food trucks providing the best street grub from your own private garden.

 7. Drive to Dordogne

 Maintaining social distancing on planes and trains can be quite tricky, so why not drive to Dordogne?
 We know that cars aren't great for the environment but their carbon footprint is much lower than that of planes with studies suggesting that flights emit around 133g of carbon dioxide per person while a diesel car carrying four passengers emits only 43gr per person.